thatonearchguy/INKI-Software/docs/source/introduction.rst

 We can see that each of the six basic parts can be segregated into their own subroutines for greater control and resilience.
 There are two options for waiting for the EPD - either we can have a thread poll the BUSY pin until it goes low, which wastes CPU cycles and power, or we can configure an interrupt that will fire when the pin goes to low, which we can then handle according to the known state of the EPD.

-XIPA_FS - eXecute In Place compiled Ahead of time File System
+``XIPA_FS`` - eXecute In Place compiled Ahead of time File System
 -------------------------------------------------------------
 Soon after I had attempted to integrate the runtime into the firmware, I ran into a huge unforseen limitaiton.
 I couldn't use the external storage as I originally thought to extend the MCU's capabilities, as the nRF52/nRF53 series is not equipped with an MMU.
 This means it cannot map files stored in a fragmented way on LittleFS as memory and directly execute it without severe slow-down and needless complexity.
 For WASM runtime, the app must be found in a contiguous memory buffer which can be passed as an argument to the initialisation routine.
 This meant I had to design my own filesystem which would store binary apps and other bits of large information contiguously on the external flash in a memory-efficient and power-efficient manner.
-Another show-stopper limitation was that I could not write to any memory addresses mapped into the XIP space, meaning I could not treat the QSPI flash as merely an extension of SRAM.
+Another show-stopper limitation was that I could not write to any memory addresses mapped into the XIP space, meaning I could not treat the ``QSPI`` flash as merely an extension of SRAM.
 If I wanted to write to the flash, I would need to use a DMA (Direct Memory Access) transfer (i.e the normal approach) and suspend all XIP operations.
-Even this would be serviceable, but it turned out that the nRF52840 had some serious silicon bugs [46]_ in the QSPI peripheral.
-In essence, it would be impossible to get accurate reads directly from the QSPI XIP region without using memcpy() because of a race condition.
-This made it even more critical that I write a bespoke filesystem that could work around these show-stopping bugs - ultimately the QSPI race-condition bug forced me to dump the nRF52840 in favour of the nRF5340 which has almost three times the processing power of the nRF52840 with very similar power consumption.
+Even this would be serviceable, but it turned out that the nRF52840 had some serious silicon bugs [46]_ in the ``QSPI`` peripheral.
+In essence, it would be impossible to get accurate reads directly from the ``QSPI`` XIP region without using ``memcpy()`` because of a race condition.
+This made it even more critical that I write a bespoke filesystem that could work around these show-stopping bugs - ultimately the ``QSPI`` race-condition bug forced me to dump the nRF52840 in favour of the nRF5340 which has almost three times the processing power of the nRF52840 with very similar power consumption.

-I chose a modular construction once again for the file system, abstracting away device specific operations to a separate driver module that worked around the read-only limitation of the XIP memory space, and relying on Zephyr's excellent driver support to drive the actual external flash which has a standardised protocol as it communicates over QSPI, much like how a SATA SSD will communicate in pretty much the same way as a SATA HDD.
+I chose a modular construction once again for the file system, abstracting away device specific operations to a separate driver module that worked around the read-only limitation of the XIP memory space, and relying on Zephyr's excellent driver support to drive the actual external flash which has a standardised protocol as it communicates over ``QSPI``, much like how a SATA SSD will communicate in pretty much the same way as a SATA HDD.

 My design decisions were driven by the need to have completely bounded RAM/ROM requirements no matter how many files were stored, so we could preserve every byte of the precious 512KB of SRAM that the new nRF5340 gave us.
 I came up with a journal-style approach, essentially a 1000-page book at the start of the filesystem that pointed to the physical location of the file on the filesystem.
 It is somewhat similar to how inodes work on the Linux EXT2 filesystem, but heavily stripped down to save space:

 .. figure:: inode.png
     :width: 60%
     :align: center
-    :alt: "inode diagram for XIPA_FS"
+    :alt: "inode diagram for ``XIPA_FS``"

-Each of the "infos" within the inode in XIPA_FS are treated as entries called "records", are 64 bytes wide, and contains a set of parameters optimised for dealing with large binary applications.
+Each of the "infos" within the inode in ``XIPA_FS`` are treated as entries called "records", are 64 bytes wide, and contains a set of parameters optimised for dealing with large binary applications.
 These are listed below:

 * **Name** - 16 bytes, maximum of 15 characters including null termination.
 In C/C++, strings are null terminated.
 I can use this property to attempt to verify if a record is valid, as hitting a binary application will have a low probability of reaching a NULL byte.
 * **SHA256 Hash** - 32 bytes, not null terminated.
 This is a precalculated value that the system can use to verify the integrity of the file stored in the physical location using the hardware cryptographic acceleration (if present).
 * **Extension (Run)** - 4 bytes, null terminated.
 This is used for the system to decide how it should deal with a particular file.
 This allows multiple types of runtime to be integrated later on, or could act as signalling for different types of program execution.
 * **Version String** - 4 bytes, null terminated.
 This is used for the system to verify the version of the file currently stored and can be used to cross-verify SHA256 hashes against a central server later on to prevent tampering and/or detect errors.
 * **Size** - 4 bytes, not null terminated, interpreted as a raw binary value and converted to denary to save space.
 Can have a file as big as 4GigaBytes, this is effectively the exact limitation FAT32 has regarding individual file sizes, but realistically the nRF5340's Cortex M33 is puny relative to ARM's flagship offerings and will never be able to make use of a 4GigaByte binary executable.
 Worst case, I can develop a partial file format that can assemble multiple 4GigaByte files together as required.
 Even forgetting all of that, the nRF5340's XIP memory space is only 128MB wide, so this is a complete and total non-issue.
 * **Location** - 4 bytes, not null terminated, interpreted as a raw binary value.
 This value is where the file is located in relation to the start of the filesystem.
-This combined with the size allows XIPA_FS to know exactly where the file starts and ends - XIPA_FS must use this value and the expected offset in memory that the external flash is mapped to in XIP mode to output pointers for the runtimes to read and execute the binaries.
+This combined with the size allows ``XIPA_FS`` to know exactly where the file starts and ends - ``XIPA_FS`` must use this value and the expected offset in memory that the external flash is mapped to in XIP mode to output pointers for the runtimes to read and execute the binaries.

 I chose 1024 files for several reasons.
 Firstly, this would result in a clean 64KiB of storage used, which would in most cases be a multiple of a set of sectors.
-Flash memory like QSPI NOR flash are arranged in sectors - while you can read & write data the size of a machine word (32-bits here), erasing can only be performed on an entire sector due to the way their erase mechanisms are wired.
+Flash memory like ``QSPI`` NOR flash are arranged in sectors - while you can read & write data the size of a machine word (32-bits here), erasing can only be performed on an entire sector due to the way their erase mechanisms are wired.
 This reduces cost, but also imposes a requirement on the software to maintain at least one sector in memory while performing erase and copy operations.
 When the journal size is a multiple of a sector and the start of the journal is aligned to a sector, the efficiency of journal updating and deletion is increased as we don't have to erase across multiple sectors and handle information straddling a sector boundary.

 Secondly, it doesn't occupy too much space on the filesystem relative to the files.
 Especially on filesystems with a smaller logical size (like a few MB), 64KB can be treated as almost insignificant while being able to store a significant number of files.
 Thirdly, we can set the location of the first file as being 64KB after the start of the journal - as we are storing files contiguously we cannot really afford to keep shuffling every block forwards when we want to add another journal entry as this will wear out the flash.

 A core part of the filesystem's design is the concept of journal being contained inside other journals, much like how nested inodes work on Linux.
-By allowing the user to register an address pointing to another journal and setting the appropriate file extension, XIPA_FS can effectively address/cover an arbitrarily large file system with infinitely many files, provided each of them is less than 4GB to avoid the 32-bit limitation (which will not be amended for 64-bit systems to provide compatibility with 32-bit systems).
+By allowing the user to register an address pointing to another journal and setting the appropriate file extension, ``XIPA_FS`` can effectively address/cover an arbitrarily large file system with infinitely many files, provided each of them is less than 4GB to avoid the 32-bit limitation (which will not be amended for 64-bit systems to provide compatibility with 32-bit systems).

 A logical diagram of the data can be seen below: